nikitas-theo/nikitas-theo.github.io/_pages/about.md

 <!-- We proposed a neural, program-synthesizer based method, and a probabilistic context-free grammar (PCFG) symbolic method as baselines, and conduct a survey to evaluate human performance.  -->

 In the past, I also worked with Prof. [Alexandros Potamianos](https://slp-ntua.github.io/potam/) at the [Speech and Language](https://slp-ntua.github.io/index.html) group at NTUA.
-Our research topic was learning brain-derived (fMRI) word representations and applying them in NLP tasks.
+Our research topic was learning brain-derived (fMRI) word representations and applying them at NLP tasks.

 <!-- A sample of this work can be found [here](). -->